revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

-- I will opt hibernate because using this we can persist entity class object into database and can retrieve data from database in form of entity object.
-So performance of project will increase .
+- I will choose hibernate because using this we can persist entity class object into database and can retrieve data from database in form of entity object.
+So, performance of project will increase .

 </blockquote>